 Orlando Vacation Tips: 8 Ways to Plan a Successful Trip

 Orlando welcomes over 80 million visitors per year, as it’s home to some of the world’s top amusement parks and attractions.
-Often ranked as a must for families, the city offers exciting entertainment and thrills in a central location.
+Often ranked as a must for families, the city offers exciting entertainment in a central location.
 However, those who have never planned an Orlando vacation may not know what to expect or how the area differs from other destinations.
 To help plan, here are some helpful Orlando vacation tips.

 8 Orlando Vacation Tips for a Successful Family Trip

 Orlando houses different types of accommodations.
 Resorts remain a major draw with themed designs and special perks.
 However, travelers also pay for those perks – sometimes in a big way.
 Some Orlando resort hotels charge as high as $800 per night, depending on the location and amenities.

 In addition to hotels, Orlando offers thousands of vacation rentals at a fraction of the price.
 Many of these rental homes are also located near top attractions, including Disney World and Universal Studios.

 To save money, have more privacy and enjoy more space, book an Orlando rental home in advance.
 Rental options include one- and two-bedroom condos to five-bedroom houses for large groups.
 Even better, some even cost as low as $150 per night during peak season.
 View available Orlando vacation rentals.

 Large and small, Orlando houses over a dozen amusement parks, but there’s no way to see them all in one trip.
 The major ones – such as Epcot, Magic Kingdom, Universal Studios and SeaWorld – measure much bigger than people realize.
 In addition, visitors should factor in wait times, walk times, outdoor temperatures and tolerance levels.